 The lack of content marketing analytics is a big mistake.
 You’d be surprised how many companies don’t measure the effectiveness of their marketing efforts.
 If you don’t measure the results of the content you create in any way — how will you know if it brings the intended results?

 The main factors determining whether content marketing works are the number of conversions and the conversion rate.
-However, when these indicators indicate 0, it doesn’t always mean that content marketing doesn’t work.
 First of all, check what the users’ behavior on the site looks like (how much time they spend there, how many and what subpages they view and on what elements they focus their attention).
 This basic analysis will give you a clear picture of the statistical user of your website.

-In addition, it’s important to check how your content marketing looks in the conversion funnel.
-It often turns out that it doesn’t generate direct lead conversions, but if it wasn’t there, the user would never reach us or confirm the belief that we are the right partner to solve a given problem.
+In addition, it’s important to check the influence of your content marketing on the conversion funnel.
+In many cases it doesn’t generate direct lead conversions, but if it (a certain blog post for example) wasn’t on the customer joruney of your lead, they would never reach you and believe that your company is the right business partner to solve their problem.